Abdelkrim7Be/Water-and-Electricity-Meter-Reader-Management-System/README.md

 ## Usage

 Once the project is set up and the development servers are running, you can access the application by opening your web browser and navigating to the appropriate URL.
-Typically, this will be http://localhost:8000 for the Laravel backend and http://localhost:8080 for the Vue.js frontend.
+Typically, this will be http://localhost:8000 for the Laravel backend and http://localhost:8080 for the Vue.js frontend.Which means you could just type http://127.0.0.1:8000 and it will work

 ## Tech Stack